 Run your final payroll

 Remind your employees to submit any outstanding expense reimbursements, and complete your payroll.
 Make sure this final payroll is reflected in your books, and create any necessary journal entries for adjustments after you receive your final payroll reports.
-Keep in mind that the final check date should be in 2019, in order for it to be recorded in 2019.
+Keep in mind that the final check date needs to be in 2021 in order for it to be recorded in 2021.

 Reconcile your bank and credit card accounts